 Ceph is a distributed storage software.
-It is based on an object store layer called RADOS (Reliable Autonomic Distributed Object Store), which consists of Ceph components called OSDs (Object Storage Daemons) and MONs (Monitoring Servers).
+It is based on an object store layer called RADOS (Reliable Autonomic Distributed Object Store), which consists of Ceph components called OSDs (Object Storage Devices) and MONs (Monitoring Servers).
 These components feature heavily in Ceph.
 OSDs deal with storing the objects to a device, while MONs deal with mapping the cluster.
 OSDs and MONs, together carry out object storage and block storage within the object store layer.
-The Ceph Manager daemon (MGR) runs alongside monitor daemons, to provide additional monitoring and interfaces to external monitoring and management systems.
 The stack diagram of figure 4.1 illustrates these concepts.